AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 `QP3` is more complicated as any combination of ratings can be requested.
 A user could select `1` to only see bad comments, or `5` to only see the good comments - or any combination of those.
 To achieve this, a _power set_ is calculated to generate keys for the possible combinations.
 The number of items in a power set is `2 ** len(values_in_set)` so in this case `2 ** len({1,2,3,4,5}) = 32` so the power set size is `32`.
 We can remove any items from the set that do not contain the rating of the comment being posted.
 This brings the set size down to `16`.

 Ultimately, we write the comment to the table `32` times with a `sk` representing each combination of ratings, once for all languages and once for the actual language.
-A set containing multiple ratings is serialised to an ordered, `.`-delimited string such as `1.2.3.4.5`.
+A set containing multiple ratings is serialized to an ordered, `.`-delimited string such as `1.2.3.4.5`.

 You could think about each of the ratings being toggle switches that are set low or high.